18F/atf-eregs/docs/customization.rst

 Customization
 =============

-ATF's eRegs instance consists of several shared (across multiple eRegs instances) libraries and ATF-specific customizations.
+ATF's eRegs instance is made of several non-agency-specific shared libraries (used by multiple eRegs instances) and a set of ATF-specific customizations.
 Here we will document these ATF-specific features, deferring to the
-`eRegs docs <https://eregs.github.io/>`_ for more broad descriptions around agency-specific customizations (such as a full list of eRegs' extension points).
+`eRegs docs <https://eregs.github.io/>`_ for broader descriptions of agency-specific customizations (such as a full list of eRegs' extension points).

 Landing Pages
 =============
 Each of ATF's regulations have custom landing page content which is tied to that CFR part.
-This content is defined in Django's templating language, having a mix of raw HTML and templating tags.
-For examples, see five templates of the form ``atf_eregs/templates/regulations/landing_???.html``; each contain ``blocks`` of content which get merged into appropriate locations within a larger template.
+This content is defined in Django's templating language, with a mix of raw HTML and Django templating tags.
+For examples, see the five templates of the form ``atf_eregs/templates/regulations/landing_???.html``; each contains ``blocks`` of content which get merged into appropriate locations within a larger template.
 Modifying the content in these files will modify the corresponding landing page.